Walgreens The Thread

 • Ciclopirox

-If you have a more severe case of athlete’s foot or a bacterial infection at the same time, your healthcare provider may also prescribe oral terbinafine or itraconazole, which is taken by mouth in pill form.
+If you have a more severe case of athlete’s foot or a bacterial infection at the same time, your healthcare provider may also prescribe oral medications.

 Home remedies for athlete's foot